 Then once you’re inside, you will be given a few icons to help you get started which is their dashboard:

 Notice on the right, there is a request to fill out your first survey which is basically an examination of your personality.
-The survey took me about 3 minutes to complete and the approach they took was one I’ve never seen before.
+That one took me about 3 minutes to complete and the approach they took was one I’ve never seen before.
 They ask you questions and the answer can be selected using a drag icon.
 It’s pretty comfortable.

 This is where the halo icon is explained.
 Every survey site has their own threshold you have to meet to get paid.
 With Paid Viewpoint, there are 2 things that need to be met: